-I worked at Neighborhood Health Plan of RI full-time (More than 3 years)
+I have been working at Neighborhood Health Plan of RI full-time (More than a year)

 Advice to Management

-I applied online.
-The process took 2 weeks.
-I interviewed at Neighborhood Health Plan of RI in February 2013.
+I applied through a recruiter.
+The process took 2+ months.
+I interviewed at Neighborhood Health Plan of RI (Providence, RI).

 Let us know if we're missing any workplace or industry recognition –